 Absence Seizure - A generalised onset seizure predominantly seen in children – commonly mistaken for daydreaming and inattentiveness.
-They are brief, sudden stopping of activity, staring, loss of facial expression, unresponsiveness, suddenly stopping activity and sometimes eye blinking or upward eye movements – they start and end abruptly, and can last from 2-20 seconds.
-There is usually an immediate recovery of mental function and resumption of previous activity with no memory of the event.
+They are brief, sudden stopping of activity, staring, loss of facial expression and unresponsive and can last from 2-20 seconds.
+Recovery is immediate with no memory of the event.

 absorbed - To take something into the body, especially gradually, e.g. the drug is quickly absorbed into the bloodstream; the cream is absorbed through the skin.

 abstain - To choose not to, or hold back from doing something acronyms - Technically, a word that is formed by combining some or all parts (usually the first letters) of some of the terms.
 For example As Soon As Possible = ASAP